MicrosoftDocs/azure-dev-docs/java/migrate-wildfly-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether JCA connectors are in use

 If your application uses JCA connectors, you'll have to validate the JCA connector can be used on WildFly.
-If the JCA implementation is tied to JBoss EAP, you'll have to refactor your application to remove that dependency.
+If the JCA implementation is tied to WildFly, you'll have to refactor your application to remove that dependency.
 If it can be used, then you'll need to add the JARs to the server classpath and put the necessary configuration files in the correct location in the WildFly server directories for it to be available.

 [!INCLUDE [determine-whether-jaas-is-in-use](includes/migration/determine-whether-jaas-is-in-use.md)]